Resources

 • A business, before selling you an item on credit

-• Before renting an apartment
+• A landlord, before renting an apartment to you

 • An employer, before hiring you